amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 14.md

 After leaving Jequith, it takes another three days to reach the Void Fortress.

-On the second day of travel, the party comes across the camp of a small band of
+On the second day of travel, the party comes across the camp of a small band of No'zaral Military soldiers.
+There are about 15 of them, led by a captain named Gorm (half-orc from Kul-Radein).
+The soldiers are guarding the border with the Atrisean Dynasty.